-- Parks and recreation areas of national, state, or local significance that are both publicly owned and open to the public, - Historic sites of national, state, or local significance in public or private ownership regardless of whether they are open to the public, and - Publicly owned wildlife and waterfowl refuges of national, state, or local significance that are open to the public to the extent that public access does not interfere with the primary purpose of the refuge.
-(There are no applicable refuges in the Heber Valley needs assessment study area.)
+- Parks and recreation areas of national, state, or local significance that are both publicly owned and open to the public, - Historic sites of national, state, or local significance in public or private ownership regardless of whether they are open to the public, and - Publicly owned wildlife and waterfowl refuges of national, state, or local significance that are open to the public to the extent that public access does not interfere with the primary purpose of the refuge. - There is one applicable wildlife refuge-the Provo River Restoration Project (PRRP)-along the Provo River.